-When I was little, story time was one of my favorite times.
-One of my absolute fondest memories of story time was when my fourth grade teacher read “The Last of the Really Great Wangdoodles” every afternoon to the class.
-I’ve always been one for escaping the present through a great story and many people aren’t any different.
-In order to help your readers identify with the content that you publish, its important to develop complex characters, set the stage for what you’ll be discussing and ultimately solve the problem of the protagonist.
-Seems like a lofty task to accomplish in 500 to 1000 words, but once you have the concepts down, you’ll easily be able to create compelling blog content that will establish a loyal readership.
+When I was young, story time was one of my favorite moments.
+One of my best memories from story time was when my fourth-grade teacher read “The Last of the Really Great Wangdoodles” to the class every afternoon.
+I’ve always loved escaping reality through a good story, and many others feel the same way.
+To help your readers connect with your content, it’s important to create detailed characters, set the scene for your discussion, and ultimately resolve the main character’s problem.
+This may seem like a big challenge to achieve in 500 to 1000 words, but once you grasp the ideas, you’ll find it easy to write engaging blog content that builds a dedicated audience.

 Know the characters in your story.

-“Don’t try to visualize the great mass audience.
-Every reader is a different person.”
-This quote, from William Zinsser’s book, On Writing Well, offers us great insight into easily identifying with your audience persona.
-Developing complex characters that your reader will identify with is the key to a successful blog.
-Whenever I sit down to write creatively, I always make it a point to develop a character profile.
-Character profiles (or buyer personas, as we refer to them in the inbound world) are documents that are developed by taking the time to understand how that fictional persona thinks, acts and makes decisions.
-Because everyone is driven by events in their life, its important to reference at least a small portion of their history in order to really understand how their character has developed.
+“Don’t try to picture the large audience.
+Each reader is an individual.”
+This quote from William Zinsser’s book, On Writing Well, gives us valuable insight into connecting with your audience.
+Creating relatable characters is crucial for a successful blog.
+Whenever I begin writing creatively, I always focus on developing a character profile.
+Character profiles (or buyer personas, as we call them in the inbound marketing world) are documents created by taking the time to understand how that fictional persona thinks, acts, and makes choices.
+Since everyone is influenced by their life experiences, it’s important to include at least a bit of their background to truly grasp how their character has evolved.

 Set the Stage.